kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module1c-dns-ios.md

 ![json](./images/DNACenterDNStestPing.png?raw=true "Import JSON")

-Third, we can ping Cisco Catalyst Center from the Distribution Switch utilizing the following:
+Third, we can ping Catalyst Center from the Distribution Switch utilizing the following:

 ```bash